hannesdelbeke/brain/Unreal Python script editor.md

 [[Unreal]] doesn't has a native [[Python]] script editor.

-You can download the script editor as an [[unreal plugin]] here: https://github.com/hannesdelbeke/unrealScriptEditor-plugin Since it's pure Python it should work in all Unreal versions.
+You can download the script editor as an [[Unreal plugin-]] here: https://github.com/hannesdelbeke/unrealScriptEditor-plugin Since it's pure Python it should work in all Unreal versions.

 ![](https://i.imgur.com/KscixlU.png)